20 Most Important HR Interview Questions For Freshers

 This HR interview question is to ascertain if you want to evolve in the same role or have different career goals either in alliance with the company’s goals or not.
 While preparing to answer this question: think of your long-term career goals and which training programs can help you achieve them—research the company and opportunities inside the organization to improve your position.

 During the interview, start with talking about the opportunities or training programs provided within the company.
-Next, how taking these opportunities to help you excel in the present as well as future role.
+Next, how to take these opportunities to help you excel in the present as well as future roles.